Discrete Time Crystals with Absolute Stability

 Suppose that the discrete space translation symmetry of the Hamiltonian (\ref{ll2}), i.e., the invariance under the shift $x_i\rightarrow x_i+\pi$, is spontaneously broken in the ground state and low-energy eigenstates and only the symmetry related to the periodic boundary conditions on a ring remains.
 The corresponding time-independent single-particle probability densities in the moving frame, $\tilde P(x)=\int dx_2\dots dx_N|\tilde\psi(x,x_2,\dots,.x_N)|^2$, fulfill the periodic boundary conditions, $\tilde P(x+2\pi)=\tilde P(x)$, but $\tilde P(x+\pi)\ne \tilde P(x)$.
 When we return to the original laboratory frame by means of the inverse $U_p$ and $U_t$ transformations, the lab probability densities read $P(x,t)=\tilde P(x-\omega t/2)$ \cite{SM} and thus, due to the spontaneous breaking of the space translation symmetry of the Hamiltonian (\ref{ll2}), they now also reveal spontaneous breaking of the discrete time translation symmetry of the Hamiltonian (\ref{ll1}), since $P(x,t)$ is periodic with the period $2T$ but not with the period $T$.
 Hence, the system spontaneously starts evolving with a period which is an integer multiple of the period dictated by the drive and forms a discrete time crystal.
-Since the equilibrium symmetry breaking states in the moving frame are assumed to have an infinite lifetime in the thermodynamic limit (i.e., for $N\rightarrow\infty$, $g_0\rightarrow 0$ but $g_0N=\rm const$), the corresponding lab-frame states also exist for infinitely long time, and hence can be rigorously recognized as an absolutely stable time crystal.